-The State has identified the following scientific data on how COVID-19 is spread, and the basis for determining particular industry restrictions, here:
+The State has identified the following scientific data on how COVID-19 is spread and the basis for determining particular industry restrictions:

 - Public health systems expert Dr. Michael Stoto provided a literature review on behalf of the State of California in support of the Blueprint for a Safer Economy.
-The following body of evidence was provided by the State in support of the causal nexus between tier-specific restrictions and disease prevention outcomes: [LITERATURE REVIEW] (Declaration of Dr. Michael Stoto regarding the evidentiary basis for the Blueprint is available here: [STOTO DECLARATION 11.18.2020].)
+The following body of evidence was provided by the State in support of the causal nexus between tier-specific restrictions and disease prevention outcomes: [Literature review] (Dr. Michael Stoto regarding the evidentiary basis for the Blueprint is available here: [Stoto 11.18.2020].)

 - James Watt, MD, MPH, Chief of the Division of Communicable Diseases Control of the Center for Infectious Diseases has found that certain activities or settings addressed that have been restricted by the State of California, by their nature pose a higher risk for transmission than activities where physical distancing can generally be maintained.
-Declaration of Dr. James Watt, May 29, 2020, available at: [WATT DECLARATION 5.29.2020] Dr. Watt has further set forth basis for the Blueprint for a Safer Economy and Regional Stay at Home Order in the Declaration of James Watt, MD, MPH, November 30, 2020 [WATT DECLARATION 11.30.2020]
+Declaration of Dr. James Watt, May 29, 2020, available at: [Watt 5.29.2020] Dr. Watt has further set forth basis for the Blueprint for a Safer Economy and Regional Stay at Home Order in the Declaration of James Watt, MD, MPH, November 30, 2020 [Watt 11.30.2020]

 - Chang, S., Pierson, E., Koh, P.W. et al. Mobility network models of COVID-19 explain inequities and inform reopening.
 Nature 589, 82–87 (2021). (“[O]n average across metro areas, full-service restaurants, gyms, hotels, cafes, religious organizations, and limited-service restaurants produced the largest predicted increases in infections when reopened (ED Figure 5d).
 Reopening full-service restaurants was particularly risky.”)